 The fund holds a diversified portfolio across a large number of industries and markets.
 For the fund, externalities from unsustainable water use may in itself present a risk to the portfolio’s long-term value.
 Water resources for industry are rarely priced to reflect scarcity value.
 All else equal, we do not expect such implicit subsidies to be sustainable in the long term.
 To address this type of risk, the fund has a general interest in sustainable water management and efficient water regulation across different sectors and geographies.

-Reports have highlighted achieving sustainable water use to be amongst the foremost global economic, social and environmental challenges1.
+Reports have highlighted achieving sustainable water use to be amongst the foremost global economic, social and environmental challenges.
 Economic and population growth are expected to increase future water demand from agriculture, households and industry.
 This may put water resources under increasing stress.
-Water pollution2 and climate change3 may introduce additional challenges.
+Water pollution and climate change may introduce additional challenges.

 Water is an input in a number of processes for many sectors.
 Companies depend on water in their direct operations or through their supply chains or products’ lifecycle.
-Water stress4 may affect business profitability through operational disruptions, reduced product life, loss of market access or capital expenditure risks.
+Water stress stemming from overuse of water resources, pollution, droughts or floods may affect business profitability through operational disruptions, reduced product life, loss of market access or capital expenditure risks.
 It may also change the competitive landscape or market demand.

-Companies can seek guidance from relevant international principles, guidelines, or industry initiatives, on how to address these.
+Companies can seek guidance from relevant international principles, guidelines, or industry initiatives, and the UN Sustainable Development Goal 6 on Clean Water and Sanitation.
 Unilateral water management has limitations and may present companies with dilemmas.
 Collective impact assessments and action from various water users in a basin may play an important role to reduce risks and capitalise on opportunities.

 Our expectation documents provide high-level guidance for companies.
 Our expectations are directed at companies with operations or value chains in sectors with high water dependency and in regions exposed to water scarcity, water pollution and other water-associated risks.
 We expect companies to address sustainable water management in a manner meaningful to their business models and wish to support them in their efforts to manage the risks and pursue the opportunities.